 God’s beloved Word – you'd better believe I study it daily.
 Yes, as a Bible teacher, since my ministry is teaching the New Testament in Spanish and English, and also from the Greek.
 But more fundamentally I read the Bible simply as a Christian, because it is through the reading, meditation, and obedience of God’s Word...
 Continue Reading →

 Here is my own translation of 2 Thessalonians from the original Greek, which I produced over a long period of time as part of my Zondervan Exegetical Commentary on 1-2 Thessalonians.
 The book may be purchased from Amazon and Logos.
 It is also available in Spanish from Andamio, Amazon, and eventually from Logos.
-Zondervan had asked that I provide an “expanded” translation.
-One thing...
+Zondervan had...
 Continue Reading →

 I invite you to read my own “expanded” translation of 1 Thessalonians from the original Greek, part of my Zondervan Exegetical Commentary on 1-2 Thessalonians.
 It may be purchased from Zondervan, Amazon and Logos.
 They all also offer the Spanish edition.
 While the commentary is based on the Greek text, we also place a great...
 Continue Reading →

 I have used Logos for 20 years now.
 And speaking of futuristic software, I'm a fan of science fiction and occasionally write stories for my own amusement.
 For those with lots of imagination, enjoy a short story about the future of Bible study!
 This should be considered "hard" science fiction, since all the texts and technology...
 Continue Reading →